 The pea bed in front of our shack has been a bit disappointing but there is one single plant showing itself, which I’ve also covered for cool nights.
 I’ll have to try more pea plants.
 I had some in seed pots in the shack but there’s no sign of success there.
 I’m starting to think those pressed paper pots are not good to use as they tend to attract mold, which damps off the plants.
 As controversial as this sounds, I’m going to prefer growing with plastic trays in future – ensuring to recycle and re-use, of course!

 Corn plants, seeded in the shack, have also been planted into the beds, again interplanted with sunflower.

 I’ve never grown corn before – this is sweet corn.
 The big guy wanted us to grow our own popcorn, of which I’m fairly in favour as we LOVE our popcorn, but I’ve never seen seeds for this, so in the meanwhile we’ll have a go at growing sweet corn.
-Richard next to us grew corn two seasons ago with which he was terrifically disappointed, but hopefully we’ll have better luck.
+R next to us grew corn two seasons ago with which he was terrifically disappointed, but hopefully we’ll have better luck.

 Other little tasks taken care of yesterday was to prick out the self-seeded yellow flowering calendula from the cauliflower patch – which I transplanted in part along the front of the raised strawberry bed, to soften the line of the path, and in part onto H’s side – to keep his rescued strawberry plants company.